engeir/hack-md-notes/README.md

-# State of the Art
+# HackMD notes

-Notes that summarise the state of the art within topics:
+Notes that are easily sharable via HackMD.

 - [Volcanic impact on the climate system](./volcano-papers.md)